 Contemporary theories of these effects, often based on analyses of neural patterns of excitation, share a great deal with more classical explanations of cued attention (e.g., Mackintosh, 1975; Rescorla & Wagner, 1972) that emphasize prediction (or preactivation, e.g., Summerfield et al., 2006) and competition (e.g., Desimone & Duncan, 1995; Duncan, 1996).
-For example, the biased-competition theory of selective attention (see Beck & Kastner, 2009; Desimone & Duncan, 1995; Duncan, 1996) begins with the starting assumption that competition characterizes representational processes at the sensory, motor, cortical, and subcortical levels.
-In general, activation of a representation of some property, event, or object is at the expense of other complementary representations.
+For example, the biased-competition theory of selective attention (see Beck & Kastner, 2009; Desimone & Duncan, 1995; Duncan, 1995; Duncan, 1996) begins with the starting assumption that competition characterizes representational processes at the sensory, motor, cortical, and subcortical levels.
+In general, activation of a representations.
 Selection, or attention, then, occurs by biasing (e.g., priming) some representations in favor of others or by inhibiting competing repetitions.
 The presence of contextual cues previously associated with some representation (at any of these levels) is thus thought to bias the competition.
 Multiple activated cues compete, and thus also interfere with each other, with stronger cues inhibiting weaker ones in a manner common to lateral inhibition models (Ludwig, Gilchrist, & McSorley, 2005; Walley & Weiden, 1973; de Zubicaray & McMahon, 2009).
 On these grounds, some have suggested that attention and selection are fundamentally a form of lateral inhibition in which the degree of activation of one representation inhibits that of nearby competitors (see Beck & Kastner, 2009; Duncan, 1996).